Advanced Mobility

 Autonomous and ADAS product liability litigation leads advanced mobility concerns at 48%, declining only 7 percentage points from 55% last year despite industry preparation and risk mitigation efforts.
 This persistent elevation confirms a fundamental shift: as vehicles become more automated, legal responsibility migrates from driver negligence to product defects, and juries assign substantial liability to manufacturers and technology providers.

-The litigation activity illustrates the new landscape.
-Plaintiffs name the OEM, system developer, sensor suppliers, and fleet operators in complex multi-party litigation testing for manufacturing defects, design defects, and inadequate warnings.
-This approach drives up defense costs and settlement pressure even before trial.
+Recent litigation activity illustrates the new landscape.
+Plaintiffs now routinely bring multi-party actions naming the OEM, system developer, sensor suppliers, and fleet operators, advancing claims for manufacturing defects, design defects, and inadequate warnings.
+This breadth of this approach drives up defense costs and settlement pressure — even before trial.

-Complexity multiplies when liability is allocated among commercial parties.
+Complexity further increases when liability is allocated among commercial parties.
 When an AV system integrates hardware from an OEM, perception software from a technology provider, HD maps from a vendor, and sensor fusion algorithms from a Tier 1 supplier, determining performance responsibility requires extensive technical analysis.
-Post-crash disputes between commercial defendants can be as damaging as plaintiff claims.
+Post-crash disputes between commercial defendants can be as consequential as the plaintiff’s underlying claims.

 Advanced Mobility Contact